Easonxu-01/MergeOcc_simple/README.md

 # Abstract

-LiDAR-based 3D occupancy prediction algorithms have evolved rapidly alongside the emergence of large datasets.
-Nevertheless, considerable performance degradation often ensues when models trained on a specific dataset are applied to real-world scenarios with disparate LiDAR.
+LiDAR-based 3D occupancy prediction evolved rapidly alongside the emergence of large datasets.
-This research aims to develop a generalized model capable of handling different LiDARs simultaneously, bridging the domain gap to facilitate seamless deployment across heterogeneous platforms.
-We observe that the gaps among LiDAR datasets primarily manifest in geometric disparities (such as variations in beams and point counts) and semantic inconsistencies (scenario diversity and taxonomy conflicts).
+Nevertheless, the potential of existing diverse datasets remains underutilized as they kick in individually.
+Models trained on a specific dataset often suffer considerable performance degradation when deployed to real-world scenarios or datasets involving disparate LiDARs.
+This paper aims to develop a generalized model called MergeOcc, to simultaneously handle different LiDARs by leveraging multiple datasets.
-To this end, this paper proposes MergeOcc, an occupancy prediction pipeline that employs geometric realignment and semantic label mapping to facilitate multiple datasets training (MDT) and mitigate cross-LiDAR issues.
+The gaps among LiDAR datasets primarily manifest in geometric disparities and semantic inconsistencies.
+Thus, MergeOcc incorporates a novel model featuring a geometric realignment module and a semantic label mapping module to enable multiple datasets training (MDT).
-The efficacy of MergeOcc is validated through comprehensive experiments on two prominent datasets: OpenOccupancy-nuScenes and SemanticKITTI.
-MergeOcc demonstrates extra robustness and outstanding performance simultaneously across both types of LiDARs, outperforming several SOTA multi-modality methods.
-Furthermore, while using identical model architecture and hyper-parameters, MergeOcc significantly surpasses the baseline owing to exposure to larger and more diverse data, which is unprecedented in the realm of 3D perception.
+The effectiveness of MergeOcc is validated through experiments on two prominent datasets for autonomous vehicles: OpenOccupancy-nuScenes and SemanticKITTI.
+The results demonstrate its enhanced robustness and remarkable performance across both types of LiDARs, outperforming several SOTA multi-modality methods.
+Notably, despite using an identical model architecture and hyper-parameter set, MergeOcc can significantly surpass the baseline due to its exposure to more diverse data.MergeOcc is considered the first cross-dataset 3D occupancy prediction pipeline that effectively bridges the domain gap for seamless deployment across heterogeneous platforms.
-We anticipate increased attention to the MDT paradigm.

 # Getting Started